Financial services AI: beyond fraud detection

 Same rules.
 Same process.
 Every time.
 No variance because someone’s having a bad day or rushing before lunch.

 The wins come from speed and consistency, not algorithmic sophistication.
-When you can issue loan decisions in minutes instead of days, you don’t need to be 5% better at predicting risk.
+When you can issue loan decisions in minutes instead of days, you don’t need to be marginally better at predicting risk.
 You’re already winning on customer experience alone.

 State Street cut testing time by 67%.
 WEX achieved significant savings.
 Fiserv hit 98% automation on merchant category code processes.